5j9/wikitextparser/README.rst

 WikiTextParser
 ==============

-A simple, purely python, WikiText parsing tool for `MediaWiki <https://www.mediawiki.org/wiki/MediaWiki>`_ .
+A simple to use WikiText parsing library for `MediaWiki <https://www.mediawiki.org/wiki/MediaWiki>`_ .

 The purpose is to allow users easily extract and/or manipulate templates, template parameters, parser functions, tables, external links, wikilinks, etc. found in wikitexts.